 Mabel died in 7 December 1954 at the age of 92, by now somewhat forgotten compared to her hey day, and possibly rather lonely, as by now both her sons had died as had her second husband, but she had the satisfaction of knowing her efforts of extraordinary courage and confidence, really did achieve what she wanted, and many, many were grateful.
 Indeed she is still celebrated in Serbia.

 Someone has made a spoken word recording, no images, of Mabel Stobart’s book, which I have not heard yet, but have linked to it for your delight.

 WEST SUSSEX HISTORY OF MEDICINE SOCIETY

-The last meeting of the 2017 season is on
+The first meeting of the 2018 season is on

 Welcome to anyone interested in History of Medicine.

 The Fifth Brian Owen Smith Memorial Lecture

 1.”Nurse Edith Cavell, An Example of Persistence, Professionalism and a Global Inspiration”

 2. Open session to discuss the future of the WSHOMS and suggestions for future speakers.